 The sustainable seafood menu here hooks diners’ attention, with the provenance of every underwater creature accounted for and cooking methods kept simple.
 For instance, Greg Finn’s hand-dived New South Wales sea urchin – often dismissed as a pest – is transformed with lemon, salt, and bread.

-Working with Costa Nemitas of Southern Fresh Seafood, Michael Milkovic focuses on lesser-known species with healthy stock levels, prawns that are MSC-certified, and line-caught and sustainably harvested local seafood from best-practice fishers such as Chris Bolton from Cairns, a reef guardian.
+Working with Costa 'Con' Nemitas of Martins United Seafoods, Michael Milkovic focuses on lesser-known species with healthy stock levels, prawns that are MSC-certified, and line-caught and sustainably harvested local seafood from best-practice fishers such as Chris Bolton from Cairns, a reef guardian.

 Takeaway trade is brisk, and ensuring all packaging is biodegradable is integral to the restaurant’s waste management.